open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart-bootstrap.md

 localization.

-To enable the bootstrap of the `ResourceGraphDefinition`, we will create the respective OCM K8s Toolkit resources that point to the OCM repository ("OCMRepository"), the OCM component version ("Component"), and the OCM Resource ("Resource: RGD") that contains the `ResourceGraphDefinition`.
+To enable the bootstrap of the `ResourceGraphDefinition`, we will create the respective OCM K8s Toolkit resources that point to the OCM repository ("Repository"), the OCM component version ("Component"), and the OCM Resource ("Resource: RGD") that contains the `ResourceGraphDefinition`.
 The OCM K8s Toolkit resource "Deployer" will refer to the aforementioned "Resource: RGD", download the `ResourceGraphDefinition`, and apply it to the cluster.